Abdulrhman5/StreetOfThings/README.md

 # StreetOfThings

 ## Introduction
-StreetOfThings is an application have functionality similar to [Street bank](https://www.streetbank.com/), although the app provide interesting functionality, the main focus when building this app was not delivering value to users, the main focus was building portfolios and improve architecting skills.
+StreetOfThings is an application that has functionality similar to [Street bank](https://www.streetbank.com/), although the app provides interesting functionality, the main focus when building this app was not delivering value to users, the main focus was building portfolios and improve architecting skills.

 This repository is only the `back-end` for StreetOfThings.